-Managing Communication in Sports
+Managing Athlete Communication in Sports

 Ask any elite coach or manager, and they’ll tell you that sporting organizations that emphasize communication perform better and have a much more cohesive team unit.
 Subsequently, such teams can overcome challenges and thrive in the face of adversity, while other teams “self-implode.”